 What makes WestJet Rewards so appealing is that it’s a cash back program, not points.
 You earn your WestJet dollars on every qualifying spend.
 Your status tier starts at Teal (you get this just by signing up) and then you can move up to Silver, Gold, and Platinum.
 Every tier you go up gives you a higher earn rate and additional benefits.
 Platinum gives you an incredible 8% back in WestJet dollars on WestJet flights.

-WestJet Rewards is ones of the best travel travel rewards programs on its own, but when you combine it with the WestJet RBC World Elite Mastercard, you can earn rewards so fast.
+WestJet Rewards is one of the best travel travel rewards programs on its own, but when you combine it with the WestJet RBC World Elite Mastercard, you can earn rewards so fast.
 This card gives you 2% on WestJet flights and vacation purchases while all other purchases earn you 1.5% back.
 The card stacks with your status so if you’re a Platinum member, you would earn 10% back in WestJet dollars on WestJet flights and vacation purchases.
-The WestJet Mastercard also gives you an annual companion voucher starting at $99 CAD, plus your first checked bag free which is an incredible savings.
+The WestJet Mastercard also gives you a $250 welcome bonus, an annual companion voucher starting at $99 CAD, plus your first checked bag free which is an incredible savings.